-The Peel region blazes with endless colour generally from September - November.
+The Peel region blazes with endless colour typically from September - November.
 Donkey orchids, Hakea and Kangaroo paw are often sighted throughout the season.
-The Mandurah & Peel Tourism Organisation reported the stunning blooms that burst through the region last season.
+The Mandurah & Peel Tourism Organisation reported these stunning blooms bursting through the region last season.

 The Estuary Walk